LucasDahl/WarApp/README.md

 # WarApp
-A simple war card game for IOS
+A simple war card game for IOS.
-Just a simple war game app.